zuxRu/comp4050/presentation_scheduler/Presentation_README.md

 ## Presentation_Scheduler Alpha MVP released

 ## Mid sem break goals
-Fixed bugs in MVP, now fully working as intended
-I want to implement ChairID and SecondMarkerID, but I have no idea how Kate and Hazer wants this to be done.
+Fixed bugs in MVP (unique ID and supervisor ID sorter), now fully working as intended I want to implement ChairID and SecondMarkerID, but I have no idea how Kate and Hazer wants this to be done.